ahmedev192/DocuVault/README.md

 3. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## Support
-For issues or inquiries, please contact our support team at support@docuvault.com.
+For issues or inquiries, please contact us at ahmedev192@gmail.com .